polysyllabic/chaos/README.md

 modifiers easily, or even create support for an entirely new game, without needing to write any C++ or Python code.
 The rules for creating
 [configuration files](https://github.com/polysyllabic/chaos/blob/unbound/chaos/examples/tlou2.toml)
-are described
+can be found in the [documentation files](https://github.com/polysyllabic/chaos/blob/unbound/chaos/docs/chaosConfigFiles.md).

 In the previous version of Chaos, a modifier that advertised itself, for example, as "no melee" actually functioned by blocking the square button.
-Other mods could also scramble the controls, for example swapping the square and triangle buttons.
+One drawback of this implementation is that ther mods can also scramble the controls, for example by swapping the square and triangle buttons.
 If those two mods were active simultaneously, this could result in melee becoming active again, depending on the order in which the modifiers were applied.

-In the current version, modifiers are defined based on game commands, and any remapping of controller inputs is performed before the modifiers work their magic.
+In Chaos Unbound, modifiers are defined based on game commands, and any remapping of controller inputs is performed before the other modifiers are applied.
 This has the effect that any modifiers that specify alterations to a particular command will continue to operate regardless of what control that command is currently mapped to.

 Streamers can now choose to allow chat to acquire "redemption" credits that entitle the person with that credit to apply a modifier of their choosing.
-The modifier is applied outside of the normal voting and occurs immediately (or after a cooldown period that you can be configured).
+The modifier is applied outside of the normal voting and occurs immediately (or after a cooldown period that can be configured).
 This allows a member of chat to apply the most chaotic modifier at a strategic time, rather than being subjected to the vagaries of the voting process.